-Taking the Expectations of Local Communities Seriously: A Fresh Start for Foreign Investment Governance?
+Taking Local Expectations Seriously: A Fresh Start for Foreign Investment Governance?

 Date Written: March 20, 2018

 The international investment regime is one of the most controversial areas of international law.
-Although there are a number of proposals to reform this regime, most of them are centred on ensuring states’ right to regulate.
+Although there are a number of proposals to reform this regime, most of them are centred on safeguarding states’ right to regulate.
 This article claims that this approach overlooks important political economy challenges.
-By looking at foreign investor rights through the lenses of property law and theory, this article shows that the international investment regime privileges foreign investor expectations to the detriment of local actors.
-The risks of foreign investment exceed negative externalities as these projects can also undermine local goals and values.
-A successful reform, therefore, would begin by taking local expectations seriously.
+By looking at foreign investor rights through the lenses of property law and theory, this article shows that the international investment regime privileges foreign investors’ expectations to the detriment of local actors.
+The costs and risks of foreign investment can exceed negative externalities, as these projects can also undermine local rights and values.
+A successful reform, therefore, needs to take local expectations seriously.

 Suggested Citation: Suggested Citation